 How long do rabbits live as pets?

 Unlike their wild counterparts, who live for one to two years on average, pet rabbits can live for five to fourteen years, depending on the breed.

 The Holland Lop bunny is the most popular pet rabbit breed.
 This low-maintenance rabbit with a gentle demeanor can live for up to ten years.
 Lionhead rabbits have a lifespan of seven to ten years.
 They make excellent family pets since they are friendly and playful.

 Rabbits in the Netherlands, on the other hand, live only six to nine years.
 Both of these rabbits are simple to groom and care for.
-California rabbits, which are the largest of all domesticated rabbits, with a lifespan of five to ten years.
+California rabbits, the largest of all domesticated rabbits, have a lifespan of five to ten years.
 These bunnies are used in exhibits or as food.

 The Netherland dwarf rabbits and dwarf Hotot rabbits are the most common dwarf rabbit breeds.
 Dwarf rabbits from the Netherlands are small, lively creatures with a lifespan of ten to twelve years.
 Hotot, a dwarf, can live for seven to ten years.

 |Dwarf Hotot Rabbits||7-10 years|

 What causes rabbits to live a such short life?